-In the last 15 years, the United States Patent and Trademark Office ("USPTO") has issued to Virco more than 29 patents on its various new product lines.
-These patents cover various design and utility features in the ZUMA®, PARAMETER®, TOPAZ®, and TEXT® product families.
-These patents also cover the design and utility features in the new dynamic healthy movement products such as rocking chairs, floor rockers, and collaborative learning table shapes.
+In the last 15 years, the United States Patent and Trademark Office ("USPTO") has issued to Virco more than 35 patents on its various new product lines.
+These patents cover various design and utility features in Ph.D.® chairs, I.Q.® Series furniture, the ZUMAfrdTM family of products, and the ZUMA® family of products, among others.